MTMDC

 your guide.

-5. Any find which is not a Civil War/Pre-Civil War relic or
+5. Any find that is not a Civil War/Pre-Civil War relic or

 coin should be entered in the "Treasure" category.